jhjaggars/pypkgtalk/PITCHME.md

 <!-- $theme: gaia -->

-# Python Packaging: A Survey
+# Python Packaging: A Brief Survey

 ---

 # Scope

 How to get your code installed on a computer for _development_ first and operation second.

+This presentation is *not* comprehensive.

 ---